Zion Hubbard

 The project was about how LCT variations influence the development of Chron’s disease.

-Lactose Intolerance Influeces the Development of Small Intestine Bacteria Overgrowth
+Lactose Intolerance Influences the Development of Small Intestine Bacteria Overgrowth

 Lactase is an enzyme found within the small intestine that breaks down lactose sugars when digested.
-Lactose is a sugar found in dairy products and is heavily nutrient-dense with a wide range of essential micronutrients.
-However, the Lactase enzyme can mutate due to altered DNA sequences, causing the enzyme to malfunction.
-This malfunction causes the lactose sugars not to break down when entering the digestive system.
+Lactose is a sugar found in dairy products and is highly nutrient-dense, providing a wide range of essential micronutrients.
+However, the Lactase enzyme can mutate due to altered DNA sequences, leading to malfunction.
+This malfunction prevents lactose from breaking down when it enters the digestive system.

 The Role of MCM6 Gene Mutations In The Inheritance and Onset of Lactose Intolerance Variations